daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 You will use Docker to create reproducible, sharable and shippable computing environments for your analyses.
 For this you will need a Docker account.
 You can sign up for a free one [here](https://store.docker.com/signup?next=%2F%3Fref%3Dlogin).

-After signing-up and signing into the Docker Store, go [here](https://store.docker.com/editions/community/docker-ce-desktop-windows) and click on the "Get Stable" button on the right hand side of the screen.
+After signing-up and signing into the Docker Store, go [here](https://store.docker.com/editions/community/docker-ce-desktop-windows) and click on the "Get Docker" button on the right hand side of the screen.
 Then follow the installation instructions on that screen to install the stable version.

 After installation (Docker will make you sign out to finish installing), launch a terminal and type